goauthentik/authentik/website/docs/flow/context/index.md

 #### `application` (Application object)

 When an unauthenticated user attempts to access a secured resource, they are redirected to an authentication flow.
-The application they attempted to access will be stored in this key.
+The application they attempted to access will be stored in the key attached to this object.
+For example: `application.github`, with `application` being the key and `github` the value.

 #### `source` (Source object)